masouduut94/volleyball_analytics/README.md

 - Purple box: volleyball blocking action.
 - Orange box: volleyball spike action.

 These are the outputs indicating the video classification + object detection results.
+The video classification model results can be seen in the top-left corner of video, and the object detection results can be seen as bounding boxes with mentioned colors. please note that the object detection is running on the frames that are labeled as **SERVICE** and **PLAY**.

 ### Demo 1: FRANCE - POLAND
 ![demo1](assets/readme/11_f1.gif)
 ### Demo 2: USA - CANADA
 ![demo2](assets/readme/20_2_demo.gif)
 ### Demo 3: USA - POLAND
 ![demo3](assets/readme/22_2_DEMO.gif)

-The video classification model results can be seen in the top-left corner of video.

-the third step is to use the generated data to find insights about the game. for example, in the below gif, one of the ace points is extracted.
+The third step is to use the generated data to find insights about the game. for example, in the below gif, one of the ace points is extracted.

 ### Demo 4: FRANCE - POLAND Ace score.
 ![demo2](assets/readme/ace.gif)

 Development